rails/rails/guides/source/testing.md

   test "inviting a friend" do
     visit invite_users_url
-    fill_in 'Email', with: 'friend@example.com'
+    fill_in "Email", with: "friend@example.com"
     assert_emails 1 do
-      click_on 'Invite'
+      click_on "Invite"
     end
   end
 end